in conversation with state attorney aramis ayala

 race, gender and justice: A fundraiser for the women's justice project

 January 25th, 2018

-We're bringing progressive prosecutor Aramis Ayala to Portland in January to talk race, gender and justice.
+We're bringing State Attorney Aramis Ayala, a prosecutor committed to criminal justice reform, to Portland in January to talk race, gender and justice.
 She'll be joining us to share her experiences and ideas as a prosecutor.
 Ayala was elected to the post of State Attorney (equivalent of an Oregon district attorney) for Orange-Osceola, Florida, in 2016.

 Meet Aramis Ayala

 Prior to becoming a State Attorney, Aramis Ayala had worked as both a prosecutor and defense attorney.
 Before running for office, she was a Homicide and Major Crimes Assistant State Attorney.
 She has also served as an Adjunct Professor of Law at Florida A&M University School of Law and at University of Central Florida in the Legal Studies Department.

 State Attorney Ayala currently serves on the Judicial Administration Committee of the Florida Bar.
 She has served as Regional Director for the National Bar Association, covering Florida, Georgia and Alabama and was appointed to chair the Pro Bono and Public Service Committee of the National Bar Association.